gemoc/ICSA2017Tutorial/readme.md

 ### 2.4 Adding OCL constraints

 In our language, you can define your static semantics (i.e., well-formedness rules) using OCL.
 Let us try to define that a state cannot have two outgoing transitions without a guard.
-To this effect, open the metamodel with the *OCLInEcore editor* via right clicking it and selecting that editor.
+To this effect, open the metamodel with the *OCLinEcore editor* via right clicking it and selecting that editor.
 Here, you can create an `invariant` for the concept `State`that restricts its outgoing transitions.

-TODO: Link OCL tutorial or point to OCL in FSM
++ The official OCL documentation is [available online](http://download.eclipse.org/ocl/doc/5.0.0/ocl.pdf) as well as there is a [set of slides on it](https://de.slideshare.net/EdWillink/enrich-your-models-with-ocl).
++ A tutorial on the OCLinEcore editor is available from the [eclipse wiki](https://wiki.eclipse.org/OCL/OCLinEcore) and a getting started guide is available from the [eclipse help website](http://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.ocl.doc%2Fhelp%2FGettingStarted.html).

-After creating the invariant, start the modeling workbench again and open the **BitShifting** model again.
-Rightclick on it and select validate.
+After creating the *invariant*, start the modeling workbench again and open the **BitShifting** model again.
+Right click on it and select validate.
 Now eclipse marks all states as erroneous as none uses a guarded transition.

 ### 2.5 Completing the dynamic semantics